see what our students say about us

 Our Core workshops meet once a week for 8 weeks, usually from 18:30 - 20:30.

-We prefer direct bank payments but you can also pay by card via the site.
+We use the payment processor Mollie for direct bank payments and cards.
 It is possible to pay in instalments - contact us for details.

 We think so, based on our own experience and that of our students.
 And science backs us up: exercising your imagination, connecting with like-minded people, and learning new things are all activities that have been shown to improve well-being.